Signature Projects

 Northern Rivers Rail Trail

-Richmond Valley Council has delivered to the community a recreational trail along a section of the disused Casino to Murwillumbah rail corridor, from Old Casino Station in Casino to Back Creek Bridge at Bentley.
+Richmond Valley Council has delivered to the community a recreational trail along a section of the disused Casino to Murwillumbah rail corridor, from Old Casino Station to Back Creek Bridge at Bentley.
 This 13.5km section encompasses all the rail corridor within the Richmond Valley local government area.

 Tatham Bridges

-Council has received $18 million of funding through the Australian Government’s Northern Rivers Recovery and Resilience Program 2022-23, jointly administered by the NSW Reconstruction Authority to raise the level of the two bridges at Tatham (between Casino and Coraki).
+Council has received $18 million of funding through the Australian Government’s Northern Rivers Recovery and Resilience Program 2022-23, jointly administered by the NSW Reconstruction Authority to raise the level of the two bridges at Tatham, between Casino and Coraki

 Rappville Hall